alisdt/online_experiments_course/04_jspsych.rst

 try your best to finish this on your own first, solving any problems by asking for help, looking at the code, or using Developer Tools.

+Here's
+:ref:`an example of working code with timeline variables and factorial design <factorial>` for you to compare with your own code.
+As always, things like variable names and filenames can be different, and don't worry about differences with the example if your code is working well.

 Exercise: Instructions
 ----------------------